Syriac Orthodox Patriarch of Antioch and All the East: Authority of the Patriarch

 The Patriarch, as first among the bishops, convenes the Holy Synod of the Syriac Orthodox Church and presides over the meeting.

 The Patriarch, has the authority to enthrone the Maphrian (also known as the Catholicos of India) and consecrate bishops who are elected by the Holy Synod, but he has to be assisted by two other bishops (by his invitation).
-He is the only one authorized to conduct the consecration of a bishop.
-The Maphrian and other bishops can do it with the consent of the Patriarch.
-He is also the only one that can consecrate the chrism.
+He is the only one authorized to conduct the consecration of a bishop or the Holy Chrism, but he may delegate these roles to another bishop.
+The Patriarch normally delegates the consecration of the bishops within the Catholicos See to the Catholicos(historically the consecration of the Holy Chrism as well).

 The Patriarch signs all documents with other denominations and he alone is in charge of external relations with other churches.
 The Patriarch dispatches clergy on ecclesiastical and cultural works.

 When the Patriarch visits a diocese, he sits on the Cathedral seat of the church.
 The bishops are not allowed to carry their pastoral staff and wear their red vestment in front of the Patriarch (bishops usually wear a red vestment while travelling in their diocese) in respect to the Apostolic See.

 The Patriarch has the right to change, introduce, or abolish church rites.
 All Syriac Orthodox monasteries are in the hands of the Patriarch and he alone has the authority to appoint its caretakers.